rcpsolutions-net/markdown-docs/3-minute-design.md

 > HubSpot's traditional API keys are being deprecated for many uses.
 More importantly, they are tied to a single portal and offer less granular control.
 They are not suitable for a secure, multi-tenant application where you need to manage access for different clients independently.

 > #### ✨ **Why OAuth 2.0?**
 > OAuth 2.0 is the modern, secure industry standard.
 It allows your central application to be granted access to **each HubSpot portal individually** by a user from that portal.
 Your application will then store a unique `access_token` and `refresh_token` for each connected company.
-This powerful mechanism allows your app to pull data on their behalf without ever needing to store or handle their sensitive user passwords.
+This mechanism allows your app to pull data on their behalf *without* ever needing to store or handle their sensitive user passwords.

 ---